The ponderomotive Lorentz force: Proof of Theorems and

 Combining the transformations, we obtain

 we do not provide an explicit form for the coefficient of $ \varepsilon ^4 $ since it is rather cumbersome.
 This completes the proof of Theorem \ref{thm:1} $\diamondsuit$

-\begin{rem} In the linear case, described in Section \ref{sec:saddle}, the $O(\eps^3)$ term $G_x \cdot p_3 - \overline{U}'(x_3) G_p - p_2 S'' V'$ is time independent, hence does not need to be averaged.
+\begin{rem} For the rotating quadratic saddle described in Section \ref{sec:examples}, the $O(\eps^3)$ term $G_x \cdot p_3 - \overline{U}'(x_3) \cdot G_p -(S'' V') \cdot p_3$ is time independent, hence does not need to be averaged.
 In other words, the coordinate transformation does not contain an $\eps^4$-term, and so $x_4 = x_3$.
-By contrast, in the general nonlinear case it is necessary to explicitly average the $\eps^3$-term and to compute the corresponding transformation for $x_4$. \end{rem}
+By contrast, in the general nonlinear case it is necessary to average the $\eps^3$-term and to compute the corresponding transformation for $x_4$. \end{rem}